kaoh/globalplatform/globalplatform/README.md

 The standard zLib from http://www.zlib.net/ is using the CDECL calling convention, but STDCALL is needed for the compilation under Windows.
 So it does not work.
 See for details http://www.tannerhelland.com/5076/compile-zlib-winapi-wapi-stdcall/

-__NOTE:__ This project contains a bundled pre-build version of zLib 1.2.8 in the upper module `zlib-1.2.8/zlib-1.2.8.zip`
+__NOTE:__ This project contains a bundled pre-build version of zLib 1.2.8 in the upper module's `zlib-1.2.8/zlib-1.2.8.zip`

 If not using this version you will get errors like: